Overview

 DESCRIPTION OF ALL OF THE RISKS ASSOCIATED WITH THE

-INVESTMENT PROGRAM OR INVESTMENT STRATEGIES PURSUED BY
+INVESTMENT MANAGEMENT OR INVESTMENT STRATEGIES PURSUED

-THE FIRM ON BEHALF OF CLIENTS.
+BY THE FIRM ON BEHALF OF CLIENTS.
 PROSPECTIVE CLIENTS ARE

 STRONGLY ENCOURAGED TO REVIEW THE APPLICABLE MATERIALS